lehmannic/Sprint-Challenge--JavaScript/README.md

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ x ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [ x ] Add your team lead as a Reviewer on the Pull-request
 - [ ] TL then will count the HW as done by  merging the branch back into master.